 Inclusion criteria

-1. Age >18
+1. Age ≥18

 Or

-3. Subjects diagnosed with a AAA and planned treatment with the Medtronic
+3. Subjects diagnosed with a AAA and planned treatment with the Medtronic Endurant II/IIs Stent Graft, Gore Excluder AAA Endoprosthesis, or Gore Excluder Conformable AAA Endoprosthesis, and has:

-4. Internal diameter at the aortic bifurcation >= 18 mm
+b.
+An internal diameter at the aortic bifurcation ≥ 18 mm

-9. Morphology suitable for endovascular aneurysm repair
+d.
+Morphology suitable for endovascular aneurysm repair

 Exclusion criteria

-1. An inability to provide informed consent.
+1. An inability to provide informed consent

-2. Enrolled in any other interventional clinical study that could interfere
+2. Enrolled in any other interventional clinical study that could interfere with the outcomes associated with the endpoints for this study

 3. Unable or unwilling to comply with study requirements.